Jinxy01/Dempster-Shafer/README.md

 - [x] Generalize model for datasets
 - [ ] Add belief to inference
 - [x] Update frozenset_to_class to consider dataset_name
+- [ ] Check what rule of BC corresponds to

 ## Comments:
 Pytorch implementation working withou projecting masses.
 When trying to project, we have a backward error and if we fix it, the masse values barely change over iterations (and take a lot longer to process)